zot/textcraft/README.md

 The license is [here](LICENSE)

-# More later
+# More later...

-For the moment, below are basic instructions on the MUD.
+For the moment, there are basic instructions for developing the MUD, below.

 # Installing typescript